soupyfx/DofE_Programming_Pygame/Week One - Events/README.md

 - How to use Custom Events
 - How to detect events
 - Event codes
+- How to detect keystrokes and key combos (like alt+f4)

 ## Resources Used (Like docs and youtube videos)